Sukriti-2609/Little-Taco-Shop-Website/README.md

 Completed On January 20, 2026

 ## 📖 Project Overview

 This project is a beginner-friendly multi-page website built using HTML and CSS fundamentals.
 It represents a fictional restaurant called **“Little Taco Shop”** and demonstrates core web development concepts including page structure, navigation, forms, and semantic HTML.

-This project was created as part of my learning journey in web development through a structured tutorial series.
+It was created as part of my learning journey in web development through a structured tutorial series.

+This project demonstrates my ability to structure and deploy a complete multi-page website using clean and maintainable HTML/CSS practices.

 ---